Slide Background

 Born in Brazil, José started his studies at the Institute of Physics of the University of São Paulo.
 After moving to Perth, he finished his BSc in Physics at Curtin University.
 He then undertook a Master of Chemical Engineering at Curtin with a thesis entitled “The Effects of Crystal Growth Modifiers on Bayer Precipitation” under the supervision of A/Prof. Hari Vuthaluru from Curtin, and Dr Tian Li and Dr Iztok Livk in the Alumina Group at CSIRO - Mineral Resources, with support from Alcoa.

 In 2018 José was awarded an AQW Inc. scholarship for a PhD study aimed at improving environmental outcomes for bauxite residues through deeper understanding of the reaction pathways and controlling factors in the formation and leaching of aluminosilicates.
-The project will be jointly supervised by Dr Franca Jones (Curtin) and Dr Peter Smith (CSIRO).
+The project is jointly supervised by Dr Franca Jones (Curtin) and Dr Peter Smith (CSIRO).

 PhD Title: Composition and leaching of aluminosilicates formed in caustic solutions.